Successfulkid/Chapter-2/README.md

       </ul>
       <p>Hello everyone and thank you for joining my Blog.
 I know that it has been a while since I have put up my last blog but here I am.
 Today we will be talking about the Coronavirus disease.</p>
       <img src="https://d3nuqriibqh3vw.cloudfront.net/c0481846-wuhan_novel_coronavirus_illustration-spl.jpg?iFJ36W0T_gU2dfelG0z_E2oaOm_7Gnmv" alt="A pic of Hurrican Dorian">
-      <p>This is a graph showing  how many people are infected around the world, in the USA, and in Florida</p>
+      <p>This is a graph showing  how many people are infected around the world, in the USA, and Florida</p>
       <table style="width:100%">
   <tr>
     <th>World wide</th>